Sue: They should recap every episode. It’s really helpful. Hey, what happened to Robert Holmes?

 Crozier welcomes Kiv to his/her new body.

 Sue: That was Nicola’s best performance so far.
-Brilliant.
-And very, very scary.
+Absolutely brilliant, and very scary.

-The Time Lord’s let Yrcanos off his leash.
+The Time Lord’s decide to let Yrcanos off his leash.

-Sue: It’s like that bit in Call of Duty where you’re brainwashed into killing somebody nice.
-I’m sure it’ll be fine.
+Sue: I’m sure it’ll be fine.
 They’ll change Peri back again.
-The Time Lords can fix it.
+The Time Lords can fix this.

 Yrcanos fires his weapon.